LuiseQuoss/ebvcube/README.md

 ```

 Now let’s get the paths to all possible datacubes.
 The resulting
-dataframe includes the paths and also descriptions of the metric and/or
+data.frame includes the paths and also descriptions of the metric and/or
 scenario and/or entity.
 The paths basically consist of the nested
 structure of scenario, metric and the datacube.